algosup/2022-2023-project-1-smart-signage-Project-6-group/Documents/Functionnal.md

 ## 1.1 / Project Description

 This project is made to make all signage from the company Signall smart.
+This device need to adapt to existing sign and be compatible with new signs.

 ### 1.1.1 / Background